 For the historic building enthusiast, New York City offers timeless architecture and a sense of nostalgia.
-The preservation of these historical buildings provides a small glimpse of what New York City looked like in the early 20th century.
+The preservation of these historical buildings provides a small glimpse of what New York City looked like in the early 20th century using tax photos.

 Starting in 1939, a group of photographers spread themselves throughout all five boroughs to undertake a project organized by the Works Progress Administration (WPA) and the New York City Department of Taxation.
 The original goal was to utilize these photos to appraise property value.
 These organizations had no idea just how valuable these photos would become in development today.